Damaged Skin Barrier? Fix It Fast with This 2025 Guide

 1. Over-exfoliation: Using AHAs, BHAs, or scrubs too often.

-2. Harsh cleansers and hot water: Cleansing with surfactants is stripping your skin of its natural oils.
+2. Harsh cleansers and hot water: Cleansing with surfactants strips your skin of its natural oils.

 3. Lack of hydration: Low ceramides = moisture loss.

-4. UV exposure and pollution: They do damage to skin cells.
+4. UV exposure and pollution: They damage skin cells.

-5. Stress and a poor diet: It affects the repair of skin.
+5. Stress and a poor diet: It affect the repair of skin.

 Recent research confirms that UV radiation affects the skin barrier by affecting lipids, increasing water loss, and lowering hydration, resulting in dryness, irritation, and premature aging.